 - Explore and evaluate alternative data to gain insights into new alpha

-- Pursing and advanced degree in quantitative field such as: statistics, computer science, engineering, mathematics, finance or accounting
+- Pursuing and advanced degree in quantitative field such as: statistics, computer science, engineering, mathematics, finance or accounting

 - Minimum 3.0 GPA